NFL on American television: Restrictions on reporters

 Sideline reporters are restricted as to whom they can speak to and when (usually a head coach at halftime, and one or two players before and after the game ends).
-Information on injured players or rules interpretations are relayed from NFL off-field officials to the TV producers in the truck, who then pass it along to the sideline reporters or booth announcers.
+Information on injured players or rules interpretations is relayed from NFL off-field officials to the TV producers in the truck, who then pass it along to the sideline reporters or booth announcers.
 Thus, CBS opted in 2006 to no longer use sideline reporters except for some playoff games.
-ESPN followed suit by reducing the roles of their sideline reporters in 2008.
-Fox hired former NFL officiating director Mike Pereira in 2010 as a rules analyst, who relays rules interpretations from Los Angeles to the games that network covers, leaving their sideline reporters able to focus less on that role.
-Likewise, CBS hired retired referee Mike Carey in 2014 in the same role from New York on Sundays and the NFL Network in Culver City during Thursday Night Football games, though he departed the network after the 2015 season and was replaced by Gene Steratore in 2018.
-During the 2020 season, NFL sideline reporters instead were stationed in the lower portion of seating areas due to COVID-19 protocols, with news relayed to them by team officials or off-air staffers instead.
+ESPN followed suit by reducing the roles of its sideline reporters in 2008.
+Fox hired former NFL officiating director Mike Pereira in 2010 as a rules analyst, who relays rules interpretations from Los Angeles to the games that the network covers, leaving their sideline reporters able to focus less on that role.
+Likewise, CBS hired retired referee Mike Carey in 2014 in the same role from New York on Sundays and the NFL Network in Culver City during Thursday Night Football games.
+However, he departed the network after the 2015 season and was replaced by Gene Steratore in 2018.
+During the 2020 season, NFL sideline reporters were instead stationed in the lower portion of seating areas due to COVID-19 protocols, with news relayed to them by team officials or off-air staffers instead.